 But the water the bees adore seeps from the side of a hill, runs across a path to the hives, and eventually drains into one of those swampy areas.
 It is more mucky than wet and is home to creatures that never travel in a straight line—squigglies that slither and writhe.
 The area is slippery with furry green stones that emit a moldy bread aroma, but the bees belly up as if it were the best bar in town.

 Given a choice, bees pick the most fragrant, nutrient-rich water they can find.
 Puddles, ponds, brooks, irrigation systems, bird baths, hose bibbs, and pet dishes all attract bees—so do saltwater pools and even pools with chlorine.
-Plant secretions and guttation drops are also known to attract bees, as well as wet compost and recently turned soil.
+Plant secretions and guttation drops attract bees, as well as wet compost and recently turned soil.
 Last year I watched bees sipping from freshly poured concrete.

 In addition, bees prefer water with edges—water with safe places to stand where they won’t drown or get swept away.
 On cool days in the spring and fall, warm water has an advantage over cold water since a bee can quickly become chilled from a small drink.
 If you want to provide a water source for your bees, keep it shallow, provide stepping stones or rafts, and wait for the slime to appear.
 And don’t forget to put up a sign, “Ladies Drink for Free.”

-Note: I have been told that 2 tablespoons of vinegar in 1 gallon of water will keep honey bees out of pet bowls and bird baths without discouraging pets or birds.
+Note: Some folks say that 2 tablespoons of vinegar in 1 gallon of water keeps honey bees out of pet bowls and bird baths without discouraging pets or birds.
 I have not tried this so I don’t know if it works.